Q: How will I know that you have received my application materials?

 Q: How does the selection process work?

 Reading and evaluating applications takes three to five weeks from the application deadline, and sometimes longer during unusually busy periods of activity at the theater.
 Once that stage of the process is completed, the top three to five candidates for each position are interviewed, either in person or by telephone, after which formal offers are made.
-Once an offer has been accepted rejection notices are sent to the remaining applicants.
 We realize that waiting for official notification of your status can be stressful and we appreciate your patience.
 If you have not heard from us yet and cannot delay pursuing other options we certainly understand and encourage you to act accordingly; please let us know if you do decide to take another offer or if your plans change.
 Again, please do not call to check on the status of your application.
-Questions can be directed to email@example.com.
+Questions can be directed to firstname.lastname@example.org.

 Q: How competitive is the selection process?